List of cases of Attorney General Eliot Spitzer

-In addition to prosecutions and civil actions in the financial sector, former Attorney General of New York Eliot Spitzer pursued cases in both state and federal courts involving pollution, entertainment, technology, occupational safety and health and other fields in which New York plays a part in setting and maintaining national standards of conduct.
+Eliot Spitzer, a Democrat, was Attorney General of New York State from the start of 1999 to the end of 2006.
+In addition to prosecutions and civil actions in the financial sector, he pursued cases in both state and federal courts involving pollution, entertainment, technology, occupational safety and health and other fields in which New York state plays a part in setting and maintaining national standards of conduct.